 As soon as we reached the start of the steep section, the trail vanished, and we found ourselves in the middle of uluhe fern in no time.

 Thankfully it was just a short section, but knowing that it would not be the last, we already put on gloves and safety glasses.
 Yes, you heard it right: safety glasses.
 Way too many times I got hit in my eyeballs while bushwhacking, so getting a pair of cool safety glasses, which protects my eyes, was priceless.

 The next 3.5h was tough, very tough.

-Meantime Steve behind me, started to loose his nerves too while watching me struggling on that climb.
+Meantime Steve behind me started to lose his nerves too while watching me struggling on that climb.

 "You making me nervous Nandor!"

 "Just calm down and be patient!"
 I replied and let Steve take over the lead.